hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

-#HiPay Enterprise Cartridge for Demandware
+#HiPay Enterprise Cartridge for Salesforce Commerce Cloud

 #General information

-The HiPay cartridge, available on the Demandware (DW) LINK Marketplace, allows merchants to offer HiPay Enterprise as a payment solution on their Demandware storefronts.
+Salesforce Commerce Cloud was formerly known as Demandware.
+The HiPay cartridge, available on the Salesforce Commerce Cloud (SCC) LINK Marketplace, allows merchants to offer HiPay Enterprise as a payment solution on their Salesforce Commerce Cloud storefronts.

 The cartridge provides several options for entering payment information (credit card or debit card information) during the checkout process:

--   through a hosted page, external to the Demandware platform,
+-   through a hosted page, external to the Salesforce Commerce Cloud platform,
--   or directly on merchants’ Demandware storefronts, through API module calls.
+-   or directly on merchants’ Salesforce Commerce Cloud storefronts, through API module calls.

 Additionally, a full range of other payment methods are supported.

-To enable a Demandware store to use HiPay’s payment services, the developer has to install the cartridge and integrate it to the online store following the instructions provided in this document.For the integration to work properly, merchants should first contact
+To enable a Salesforce Commerce Cloud store to use HiPay’s payment services, the developer has to install the cartridge and integrate it to the online store following the instructions provided in this document.For the integration to work properly, merchants should first contact
 HiPay and fill in an account request on [*http://www.hipayfullservice.com/*](http://www.hipayfullservice.com/).

 HiPay can provide merchants with both test and production accounts.
 The configuration described in this document should be done in both
-Demandware Business Manager and HiPay’s back office.
+Salesforce Commerce Cloud Business Manager and HiPay’s back office.

 The integration package contains the following elements:

 -   a cartridge called `int_hipay` – which is the core integration cartridge
--   a cartridge called `bm_hipay` – which is an extension for the cartridge within Demandware Business Manager
+-   a cartridge called `bm_hipay` – which is an extension for the cartridge within Salesforce Commerce Cloud Business Manager
 -   a `site-template` folder with metadata
 -   this document.

-The integration is based on the SiteGenesis demo store provided by Demandware.
+The integration is based on the SiteGenesis demo store provided by Salesforce Commerce Cloud.
 The cartridge is compatible with SiteGenesis 16.7 and might require updates and reviews for future versions and releases of SiteGenesis.

 #Component overview